Emerging Areas in Research on DCIS Treatment

 Since radiation therapy after a lumpectomy for DCIS doesn’t improve survival, there are questions about the need for all women to get radiation therapy after a lumpectomy for DCIS.

-Researchers are looking at whether some women who have a lumpectomy for DCIS have such a low risk of breast cancer recurrence without radiation therapy that they may consider omitting radiation therapy.
+Researchers are looking at whether other groups of women who have a lumpectomy for DCIS may also consider omitting radiation therapy.

 Learn more about getting radiation therapy.